cloudogu/ldap/docs/operations/mail_after_changed_password_en.md

 The sender e-mail address, the subject and the text of the e-mail can be configured via the following etcd values:

-* `password_change/notification_enabled`: defines whether the email notification is enabled.
+* `password_change/notification_enabled`: defines whether the e-mail notification is enabled.
-* `password_change/mail_sender`: specifies the e-mail address that is displayed as the sender of the e-mail.
+* `password_change/mail_sender_address`: specifies the e-mail address that is displayed as the sender of the e-mail.
-* `password_change/mail_sender_name`: specifies the name that is displayed as the sender of the e-mail.
+* `password_change/mail_sender_name`: specifies the name that is displayed as the sender name of the e-mail.
 * `password_change/mail_subject`: specifies the subject of the e-mail.
 * `password_change/mail_text`: specifies the text of the e-mail.